• Menu

 What to ask your barber

-Ask for an #0 blades trimming done to your entire hair, except the top area where the barber should swap for a longer blade for his clippers.
+Ask for an #0 blade trimming done to your entire hair, except the top area where the barber should swap for a longer blade for his clippers.
 Minimal contouring can help define the head shape.

-6. Comb Over Fade
+6. Comb Over Fade Haircut

 Source